Military and Veteran's Benefits - Here to Serve You.

-To receive VA educational benefits, you must apply for federal benefits through the US Department of Veterans Affairs.
+To receive VA educational benefits, such as the G.I.
+Bill®, you must apply for federal benefits through the US Department of Veterans Affairs.
 The most efficient way to apply is online.

 There are also printable forms that can be manually filled out and mailed, however this option takes more time.
 For additional support in applying for federal benefits, please contact the VA at 1.888.442.4551 or use the online support offered through their website.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

 Once the veteran has been approved for benefits through the Department of Veteran Affairs, to qualify for monthly educational benefit through Veterans Affairs, a veteran must be enrolled in an approved associate degree or technical diploma program.
 Only classes within the veterans program are covered by benefit.
 The Wisconsin Educational Approval Board approves most programs of study at WITC for veterans’ benefits.

 Veterans have 10-15 years from their separation date to use their federal educational benefits, unless separation date is on or after January 1, 2013 and the veteran is eligible for the Post 9/11 benefit, then lifetime access applies.
 Benefits are payable for 36-48 months while enrolled in school.
 It is the responsibility of the student receiving veterans’ educational benefits to notify the campus financial aid advisor or the college certifying official, of any changes in enrollment.
 Withdrawals could result in a debt with the VA.